julietgacheru/tw_livestream_analytics/README.md

 ### Description

 Twitter Stream Analytics [word cloud and sentiment analysis] GUI is a python GUI app that collects tweets from the Twitter Streaming API using Python based on user-specific hashtag, topic or twitter handle and stores them in CSV format.
-A Tkinter GUI displays live tweets and also displays a Texblob and a simple graph of sentimental analysis of the collected tweets using Vader.
+A Tkinter GUI displays live tweets and also displays a wordcloud and a simple graph of sentimental analysis of the collected tweets using Vader.

 ![GUI](https://github.com/julietgacheru/tw_livestream_analytics/blob/master/asset/gui.png "Twitter Stream GUI")